 Big Mac Pumpkin

-Big Mac pumpkins are available in the fall season.
+Big Mac pumpkins are available in the fall through early winter.

 Big Mac pumpkins, botanically classified as Cucurbita maxima, grow on an annual sprawling vine and are members of the Cucurbitaceae family along with squash and gourds.
 Also known as Big Max pumpkins, Big Mac pumpkins are a giant hybrid variety that is not a true pumpkin, but rather a squash-type pumpkin.
 Squash and pumpkins have a deeply intertwined history and are often used interchangeably in conversation, but botanically speaking Big Mac pumpkins are merely large-growing members of the squash family, rather than a member of the pumpkin family Cucurbita pepo.
 Big Mac pumpkins are predominately grown as exhibition pumpkins and are valued for their giant size and ornamental capabilities.
 Exhibition contestants limit one fruit per vine and use fertilizer to nurture the monster fruits.
 Big Mac pumpkins can also be used as a carving pumpkin during the Halloween season.

 Big Mac pumpkins contain vitamin A, beta-carotene, magnesium, potassium, and some antioxidants.

 Big Mac pumpkins are not commonly used for cooking or baking due to their cumbersome size and dry and fibrous flesh.
 However, they are edible and may be prepared similarly to smaller pumpkins.
 Big Mac pumpkins can be cooked and canned for later use or pureed and blended into pies.
 These pumpkins are excellent keepers due to their thick skin and will keep for several months when stored in a cool and dry place.
 They can also be frozen in slices for extended use.